 Before setting up the motion control system, the user must determine the desired motor configuration.
 The DMC-40x0 can control any combination of standard servo motors, sinusoidally commutated brushless motors, and stepper motors.
-Other types of actuators, such as hydraulics can also be controlled, please consult Galil.
+Other types of actuators, such as hydraulics and ceramic motors can also be controlled, please consult Galil.